Reducing Circuit Depth in Lindblad Simulation via Step-Size Extrapolation: Numerical Experiments

 \Cref{fig:kraus-richardson} shows the extrapolation results using stepsizes at $9$ points with equidistant and Chebyshev nodes, and $T=10.$ Even with a small number of nodes, the interpolating polynomial already begins to exhibit oscillations towards the end point of the interval $[0, \tau_{\max}]$, thus leading to large extrapolation error.

-To reduce overfitting, we performed a least-square approach using polynomials of degree $m=7$, and show the results in \Cref{fig:kraus-poly}.
+To reduce overfitting, we perform a least-squares approach using polynomials of degree~$m=7$, and show the results in \Cref{fig:kraus-poly}.
 These results also show that extrapolation on the Chebyshev grid consistently outperforms equidistant schemes, both in terms of accuracy and robustness to sampling noise.

+To further assess the behavior of the first-order Kraus approximation under physically structured dynamics, we extend the same extrapolation framework to a four-qubit transverse-field Ising model (TFIM).
+We consider a \textit{transverse-field Ising model (TFIM)}, whose system Hamiltonian is defined as

+Here, $\omega$ denotes the local spin frequency, $\Omega_R$ the transverse driving strength, and $J$ the nearest-neighbor coupling constant.
+In this setting, both the system Hamiltonian and the jump operators in \Cref{eqn:Kraus_form} inherit the spin-chain structure of the TFIM.
+The open-system dynamics is modeled using \textit{local amplitude-damping channels} acting independently on each qubit, capturing relaxation processes at the level of individual spins.
+Each jump operator corresponds to a specific decay channel.